Home » Biblical Meanings » Biblical Meaning Of Peacock

 The ancient Persians also had a special love for peacocks.
 They saw the bird as a symbol of royalty and immortality.
 Peacocks were often featured in Persian art and architecture.
 In fact, the famous Peacock Throne of the Mughal emperors of India was named after this special bird.

-See Also: Biblical Meaning Of Death In A Dream
+See Also: Biblical Meaning Of Red Cardinal

 In ancient China, the peacock was a symbol of beauty, loyalty, and integrity.
 Chinese legends tell of a faithful minister who turned into a peacock after his death.
 The peacock’s beautiful feathers were seen as a reward for his honesty and service.